-This Fix-It Guide on DVD player repair tells how a DVD player works, what often goes wrong, how to identify the problem, and what parts and tools you will need to fix it.
-It then gives simple step-by-step instructions for how to clean a DVD disc, service a DVD player disc tray, service a DVD tray motor, and clean the objective lens.
+Most homes include a DVD Player, sometimes as part of a home theater.
+This Fix-It Guide on DVD player repair tells how a DVD player works, what often goes wrong, how to identify a DVD problem, and what parts and tools you will need to fix it.
+It then gives simple step-by-step instructions for how to clean a DVD disc, service a DVD player disc tray, service a DVD tray motor, and clean a DVD player objective lens.
 This guide also refers you to other Fix-It Guides for specific repairs such as electrical cord repair, fuse replacement, switch repair, and motor repair.

 Like CD players, DVD players are relatively trouble free.
 You can clean the machine, replace cords, and replace faulty motors, belts, and trays.
 More often, problems with DVD players are caused by faulty DVD discs, either damaged or dirty.